-Amongst the show gardens for Chelsea Flower Show this year were striking displays of wildflowers, woodland retreats and cascading water features.
+Amongst the show gardens for Chelsea Flower Show in 2019 were striking displays of wildflowers, woodland retreats and cascading water features.

-Let’s take a look at some Chelsea trends you can take home and incorporate into your own garden design for stunning and highly sought after styles in 2019.
+Let’s take a look at some Chelsea trends you can take home and incorporate into your own garden design for stunning and highly sought after styles.

 - Greenery and ferns